21Alul21/patients-appointment-scheduling-api/README.md

 ## 📖 License
 This project is licensed under the [MIT License](./LICENSE).

-# 🏥 MedManage API – Multi-Tenant Medical Management System
+# MedManage API – Multi-Tenant Medical Management System

-## 📌 Description
+## Project Description
-MedManage is a Spring Boot REST API for managing healthcare organizations, including doctors, patients, appointments, and notifications — with multi-organization (tenant) support.
+MedManage is a Spring Boot REST API for managing healthcare organizations, by providing an efficient solution for creating and manging appointments between patients and doctors — with multi-organization (tenant) support.

-## 🚧 Status
+## Project Status
 **In development** – key features are being implemented.

-## 🧰 Tech Stack
+## Tech Stack
 - Java + Spring Boot
 - JPA/Hibernate
 - PostgreSQL